Auxilor/auxilor.github.io/docs/ecoenchants/the-gameplay.md

 Levels are calculated based on their cost.
 If you get an enchantment from 1 xp level or 1 emerald, it will probably be a level 1 enchantment.
 Of course, it is possible to get above this at a low cost but it is rare.
 This is designed to be as similar to vanilla as possible.

 Loot chests will generally contain higher level enchantments.
-This is also designed to be like vanilla, where enchantments in, for example, and end city will have a relatively high level.
+This is also designed to be like vanilla, where enchantments in, for example, an end city will have a relatively high level.

 Some enchantment types (special by default) are set up with a bias to make it extremely, extremely rare for them to generate or be obtained higher than at level 1 or 2.
 Like everything else, you can change this.